 The Personal Locater Beacon (PLB) is a portable, individual-use distress beacon that operates much the same as an EPIRB.
 These beacons are designed to be carried by an individual person.
 Unlike some EPIRBs, they can only be activated manually.
 Like EPIRBs, all U.S. PLBs also have a built-in, low-power homing beacon that transmits on 121.5 MHz.
 This allows rescue forces to home in on a beacon once the 406 MHz satellite system has provided its 5km position for the immediate area of distress.
-Some PLBs also have a GPS receiver installed which encodes the position into the distress signal.
+Some PLBs also have a GPS receiver installed which encodes the position into the distress signal and some also provide AIS-SART locating signal.